Checkpoint Storage

 fs.oss.endpoint: endpoint address

-For additional reading on the Hadoop Credential Provider API see: Credential Provider API.
+For additional reading on the Hadoop Credential Provider API, you can see: Credential Provider API.

-Aliyun oss Credential Provider implements see: Auth Credential Providers
+For Aliyun OSS Credential Provider implements, you can see: Auth Credential Providers

-S3 base on hdfs-file, so you can refer hadoop s3 docs to config s3.
+S3 based hdfs-file you can refer hadoop s3 docs to config s3.

 seatunnel: